open-neuromorphic/open-neuromorphic.github.io/content/english/blog/onm-vision/index.md

 </blockquote>

-This point seems obvious today, but it highlights the goal of pursuing science in the first place: you, as an acting entity, improves your **inner model** to the point that you can make *better* predictions than before.
+This point seems obvious today, but it highlights the goal of pursuing science in the first place: you, as an acting entity, improve your **inner model** to the point that you can make *better* predictions than before.
 The **inner model** here is critical: if the arXiv paper does not help their readers predict the world, it is not science.
 This is why computational reproducibility matters--software is how we encode and share predictive models.